ivankocienski/PlaceCal-Handbook/introduction/features.md

 We define PlaceCal as:

-> A co-constituted combination of software and training that works together to support a neighbourhood-level community calendar aimed directly at neighbourhood groups and the institutions who want to work better with them.
+> A co-constituted combination of software and training.
+These two elements work together to support a neighbourhood-level community calendar.
+It's aimed directly at neighbourhood groups and the institutions who want to work better with them.

 ![PlaceCal program diagram](https://raw.githubusercontent.com/geeksforsocialchange/PlaceCal-Handbook/master/assets/what-is-placecal-community.png)

-It's made up of a number of different elements, which we'll go into now.
+The PlaceCal platform and program is made up of a number of different elements, which we'll go into now.

 ## The technical side of PlaceCal